AlexFilipin/MIMWAL_ProxyAddressCollection/README.md

 Microsoft Identity Manager documentation for ProxyAddressCollection management with a MIMWAL update resources workflow activity.
 The workflow is split into 4 steps and should be triggered by a MPR as soon as a ProxyAddressCollection relevant attribute is changed (e.g. MailNickName or MailDomain).

+This process is highly dependent on the requirements and varies from company to company.
+Please see this only as a basis for development.
+Daniel Malmgren has also published an example: https://social.technet.microsoft.com/wiki/contents/articles/37997.mim2016-mimwal-create-workflow-for-changing-e-mail-address.aspx which served as a basis for me.
+The main difference in my solution is the better error handling should new values already be in the ProxyAddressCollection and the inclusion of another mail domain and SIP address.

 ## Features
   1. Adds the old primary SMTP as secondary SMTP
   2. Removes the new primary SMPT if it's already in ProxyAddressCollection as secondary SMTP